ricomoss/volicon-example/topics.md

 10:30 am - 11:00 am Q & A / Break
 ---------------------------------

-See the folder in this repository named `notes` for more info.
+See the markdown file in this repository named `notes.md` for more info.

 11:00 am - 12:00 pm Introduction to the Slicer
 ----------------------------------------------